 Transplanting sweet corn offers some advantages to growers over direct seeding, including better stands, earlier harvest, and less dependence on pre-emergent herbicides.
 However, transplanting is more labor intensive, costly and requires attention to detail in order to be successful.

 Corn can be seeded by hand, or a simple, inexpensive drop seeder can be built to fit the size of tray to be used.
-98 to 128 cell trays work best (a 128 cell tray requires 82 trays per acre).
+98-128 cell trays work best (a 128 cell tray requires 82 trays per acre).
 The smaller plug trays require less media, but are more easily root-bound.
 Fill trays with a peat-based potting mix, and plant one or two seeds per cell.
 Place trays on tables or benches to prevent plants from rooting in the ground.
-Greenhouse temperatures should be set for 65-degree days and 60-degree night temperatures.
-Transplants should be ready in about 14 to 18 days, and should be hardened off before planting in the field, by placing the trays outdoors and limiting water for a few days.
+Greenhouse temperatures should be set for 65°F days and 60°F night temperatures.
+Transplants should be ready in about 14-18 days, and should be hardened off before planting in the field, by placing the trays outdoors and limiting water for a few days.
 Fertilizer should be banded prior to planting, or applied as a liquid at planting.
 The plants should have good, cohesive roots that come out of the tray with relative ease.
 They may be planted by hand or machine.
-Plants can be spaced 14 to 16 inches apart within rows, with about 3 feet between rows.
+Plants can be spaced 14-16 inches apart within rows, with about 3 feet between rows.
 Floating row covers should be placed over the corn for the first two to three weeks after planting.
 These can be pulled back to allow cultivation.
 Transplanting and row covers should bring corn to maturity about two weeks earlier than direct seeding.
 Not all varieties perform well in this system.
 Test your favorite early-mid maturity varieties in small trials before committing large amounts of trays and greenhouse space to them.

 Harvesting and Storage

 The sweetness and tenderness of sweet corn will deteriorate rapidly after harvest.
-Sweet corn should be cooled immediately after harvest and kept at 32oF to retain optimum freshness.
+Sweet corn should be cooled immediately after harvest and kept at 32ºF to retain optimum freshness.
 The crop is best harvested early in the morning when there is less field heat.
 Harvesting at the proper stage (milk stage) is critical in maintaining quality.
-During the summer, sweet corn will be at the proper stage only 1 to 2 days.
-It will approach maturity 16 to 22 days after silking and should be picked daily.
+During the summer, sweet corn will be at the proper stage only 1-2 days.
+It will approach maturity 16-22 days after silking and should be picked daily.
 As the kernel passes the prime harvest time, sugars convert to starch and the pericarp becomes tough.
 Supersweet varieties retain their sweetness longer than su and se varieties; extra tender varieties maintain eating quality even longer.